jh3nd3rs0n/jargyle/README.md

 -   `jargyle-common/`: Maven module for the public API used by all modules

--   `jargyle-distribution/`: Maven module for creating the binary distribution
+-   `jargyle-distributions/`: Maven module for creating the binary and source distributions

 -   `jargyle-internal/`: Maven module for the internal API used by all modules